trivikram17/-SmartEscalateAI/SETUP_GUIDE.md

 ### ✅ Completed Features

 1. **Custom Logo & Branding**
-   - Removed all Lovable references and links
+   - Removed all legacy external references and links
    - Created a custom SVG logo with AI and escalation theme
    - Updated branding to "Smart Escalate AI"